rehierl/html-outliner-spec/issue-associations-notes.md

 are in the subtree for which an outline is being created with the section with which their parent element is associated.

-Assuming that all sectioning elements are associated with an outer section, take a look at the following two cases:
+Assuming that all sectioning elements are already associated with an outer section, take a look at the following two cases:

 ```
 case-1:                  case-2: